 Some activities need more than ordinary registration.
 Legal, accounting, health, financial services, telecom, education, transport, security, real estate, tourism, import/export, and other regulated services may require professional approval, a sector licence, insurance, or administrative authorization before a freelancer can operate.

 Individual freelancer.
-This can be a practical starting point for a software developer, designer, marketer, writer, translator, consultant, tutor, virtual assistant, data analyst, or creative professional with a small number of clients.
-Keep contracts, invoices, payment confirmations, expense receipts, exchange-rate records, and tax support from the first payment.
+This can be a practical starting point for a small number of clients, but keep contracts, invoices, payment confirmations, expense receipts, exchange-rate records, and tax support from the first payment.
+If work becomes regular, confirm whether you should move into a registered business route.

 Company, such as SARL or SA.
 A company can make sense if you are building an agency, hiring staff, subcontracting work, signing larger retainers, taking on liability, or needing a stronger supplier identity for enterprise clients.
-Côte d’Ivoire operates within the OHADA business-law framework, so get local legal and accounting advice before choosing a company form, capital structure, manager authority, tax regime, and accounting obligations.
+Côte d’Ivoire operates within the Organisation for the Harmonization of Business Law in Africa (OHADA), the regional business-law framework, so get local legal and accounting advice before choosing a company form, capital structure, manager authority, tax regime, and accounting obligations.

 Platform-based freelancing.
 Working through a platform such as Flexhire does not remove your Ivorian compliance duties, but it can make the commercial relationship easier to document: contracts, scopes, client records, payout statements, and a more consistent work history.